rajivshah3/documentation/wallets/0.1/trinity/references/faq.md

 No. The [Coordinator](root://getting-started/0.1/network/the-coordinator.md) cannot transfer IOTA tokens.

-However, to protect at-risk IOTA tokens, the IOTA Foundation may consult with community node owners to discuss the option of a global snapshot.
+However, the IOTA Foundation may consult with community node owners to discuss the option of a global snapshot.

+During a global snapshot, and pending node owner validation, at-risk IOTA tokens would be transferred to a secure seed until their owners can verify their identities.

 ## I use the IOTA light wallet, do I have to do anything?
 Will it still work after the Coordinator is restarted?